cmhamiche/Resolve-DNG-Workflow./README.md

 Select the node named "AgX" and set the "OCIO config path" so it is pointing to "config.ocio" (source should be "Linear BT.709", "Output Space" "AgX Base" and "Look" "None").

-Copy/paste (middle click) to all your fusion clips.
+Copy/paste*  to all your fusion clips.
 You can switch to the "Color" tab.

 ![3 Fusion](https://github.com/user-attachments/assets/e2f4a592-3389-4fc5-aad8-2927be312b42)

 #### 2. In the "Color" tab, change this "Camera Raw" settings: "Gamma" "Linear".

-Copy/paste (middle click) to all your clips.
+Copy/paste* to all your clips.
 You can adjust your "Camera Raw" settings (like exposure, temperature, etc) if needed and start grading as usual.

 ![2  Camera Raw](https://github.com/user-attachments/assets/64492b10-b181-4220-bb86-f8411279d62b)

+* To copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift and then middle click on the clip you want to copy from.
+Works whether you are in the Fusion or the Color tab.

 ## Quick notes:

+- **You can skip the whole copy/paste in the "Color" tab settings if you set your Project Settings instead.**

 - **Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path and do your settings anymore.**
 Alternatively, you can edit AgX_lin.comp to set the path with a text editor, search for "OCIOConfig = Input", exemple: OCIOConfig = Input { Value = "D:\\Resolve_DNG_Workflow\\Grades\\AgX\\config.ocio", },